-The European project PRO4VIP (Innovative Procurement for Visually Impaired People) last Wednesday held its final meeting in Trieste (Italy), at which there were addresses by the representatives of all the consortium member institutions.
+The European project PRO4VIP (Innovative Procurement for Visually Impaired People) was concluded in Trieste (Italy), at which there were addresses by the representatives of all the consortium member institutions.
 Every entity that is integrated into the project has contributed a different viewpoint according to its field of action.
 As a result, the PRO4VIP project has been able to gather the voice of patients, the clinical viewpoint and the vision of experts, the industry and the administration.
 All this for the creation and consolidation of a European network of contracting public authorities and the defining of a shared roadmap for public procurement in the short and long term.

 The BMF investigator, Dr. Marc Biarnés, gave a talk in which he highlighted the still unmet needs of the health professionals devoted to low vision.
 Dr. Biarnés indicated the nine key points decided upon by a group of multidisciplinary professionals formed among others by ophthalmologists, low-vision specialists, psychologists and optometrists:

 - With regard to the prevention of eye diseases, the therapy that clinical professionals most long for is a vaccine that can prevent them.

 - With regard to the improvement of early detection of eye disease, experts seek imaging methods that provide greater resolution or the non-invasive assessment of the metabolic state of ocular structures.
 They also point to the need for tele-application of the method of glaucomatous screening.

 - The doctors who specialise in ophthalmology also regard it as important to develop therapies for the regeneration and recovery of the retina and the optic nerve damaged by degenerative diseases.

 - Also, knowledge about pathologies should be increased through shared learning tools and databases.